itsayellow/biorad1sc_doc/file_1sc_spec.md

 After the File Header, the basic progression of Fields is as follows:

-1. Field Type 102 defining a collection, with a Label and reference to a Field Type 101
+1. Field Type 102 defining a collection, with a Label string reference and reference to a Field Type 101 containing definitions of the data in the collection.
 1. Field Type 101 defining multiple data items.
-Each item has a string references serving as a label, a number showing which following Field Type containing actual data, and a corresponding Field Type 100 reference which serves as the Data Key to explain the regions of the data.
+Each item has a string reference serving as a label, a number showing which following Field Type containing actual data, and a corresponding Field Type 100 reference which serves as the Data Key to explain the regions of the data.
 The Field(s) containing the data follow this Field, **until the next